ksrivastava1/Personal-Website/content/event/using-varieties-to-study-polynomial-neural-networks/index.md

   variety and the expressive power of this network are related, and 3) how the study of these varieties might tell us something about the architecture of the network. "
-location: UW Madison Graduate Algebraic Geometry Seminar
+location: UW Madison Math Department
 date: 2021-10-06T21:00:27.803Z
 date_end: 2021-10-06T22:00:00.000Z
 all_day: false